ms/buildtogether.tech/src/thinking/index.md

 One of the strongest predictors of whether or not a [% i "neurotypical" %]neurotypical[% /i %] adult will learn something or not is whether they are [% i "intrinsic motivation" "motivation!intrinsic" %]intrinsically motivated[% /i %] to learn it, i.e., whether they're learning it to satisfy their own goals.
-If someone is [% i "extrinsic motivation" "motivation!extrinsic" %]extrinsically motivated[% /i %]---for example, if they're taking a course because it's a degree requirement but they have no real interest in the topic---the learning probably won't stick [% b Wlodkowski2017 %].
+If someone is [% i "extrinsic motivation" "motivation!extrinsic" %]extrinsically motivated[% /i %]—for example, if they're taking a course because it's a degree requirement but they have no real interest in the topic—the learning probably won't stick [% b Wlodkowski2017 %].
 While motivation is deeply personal, these three factors influence most people: